 Origin of the 4Head Emote

-The emote comes from a photo of Cadburry, a former Twitch streamer known for his expressive smile.
-The image started gaining popularity in 2014 and became a global Twitch emote in 2015 after being widely used in Cadburry’s chat.
-This was then added to Twitch’s global emote library.
-Since then, it has remained one of the most recognized emotes on the platform.
+The emote comes from a picture of Cadburry, a former Twitch streamer known for his big grin.
+It first started making the rounds in 2014 and was officially added as a global Twitch emote in 2015 after getting popular in his own chat.
+Since then, it’s become one of the platform’s most recognizable emotes.

-The name “4Head” is a playful reference to the size of Cadburry’s forehead in the image, which adds to the humor.
+The name “4Head” is a light-hearted nod to Cadburry’s forehead in the image, which adds to the joke.

 How 4Head Is Used on Twitch